Israeli defense chief goes to Russia. Is deal to neuter Iran in works?

 Breaking News Emails

-Israel’s Defense Minister Avigdor Lieberman was due to fly to Russia on Wednesday amid reports the countries were finalizing a deal that would push Iran-backed forces away from Israel’s border with Syria.
+Israel’s Defense Minister Avigdor Lieberman met with his Russian counterpart Thursday amid reports the countries were finalizing a deal that would push Iran-backed forces away from Israel’s border with Syria.

 The pact reportedly being negotiated was part of an effort to prevent Iran-Israel tensions from spiraling into outright war.
 Russia and Iran have been helping the military of Syrian President Bashar al-Assad to crush a seven-year insurgency.